scheme-and-computer-science/clos/README.md

 # What is this?

-Tiny CLOS for R6RS Scheme.
+Common Lisp Object System port to R6RS Scheme.

 Christian Sloma did the [original conversion](https://code.launchpad.net/~c-sloma/r6rs-clos/r6rs-clos-dev) to R6RS.
 The Mosh Scheme team packaged it for Mosh.
 I ran into some issues in getting Sloma's